Ritual Health Specialty Tea

 Jingmai Mountain Shou Puerh Tea

-Our dear friend, artist Annie Rosenberg, created this image of the tiger for this wrapper.
-This is because the tiger perfectly encapsulates the experience of this tea: a celebration of our external endeavors while also inviting introspective reflection.
-In Chinese astrology, the tiger symbolizes strength and power, but is known to require deep rest after exertion.
-Dr. Anne’s Chinese medicine and astrology teacher, Liu Ming used to teach that the tiger's black and orange stripes represent the pulsation between active public life and private, restful solitude.
-Sitting with this tea matches that pulsation into reflection and action…hence the name!
+The tiger on the wrapper was intentionally chosen.
+This image, made by artist Annie Rosenberg, is special to us.
+The tiger perfectly encapsulates the experience of this tea.
+In Chinese Polestar Astrology, the tiger tells the story of the relationship between our external endeavors and our introspective self-reflection process.
+The tiger symbolizes strength and power, but requires deep rest after exertion.
+Dr. Anne’s Chinese medicine and astrology teacher, Liu Ming used to teach that the tiger's black and orange stripes represent the pulsation between active public life and solitude.
+Sitting with this tea asks us to consciously pulsate between action and reflection…hence this tea’s name!

 Immersion: 2014 & 2016 Jingmai & Lincang Blend